How to Help an Ecstasy Addict

 - Lack of motivation to fulfill personal responsibilities.

-If you find you’re unable to stop using even though you notice ecstasy use has taken an enormous toll on your life, you may be addicted.
+If you find that you’re unable to stop using even though you notice that ecstasy use has taken an enormous toll on your life, you may be addicted.